 - You were involved in an accident that resulted in injury or death.

-The penalties for a traffic ticket conviction can be severe in New Jersey.
-Depending on the nature of your offense and your history of other traffic offenses, you could face penalties such as:
+The penalties for a Jersey traffic ticket conviction can be severe in New Jersey.
+Depending on the nature of your traffic violation and your history of other traffic offenses, you could face penalties such as:

 - Fines – Fines for relatively minor traffic offenses can be as low as $50 but can be in the thousands of dollars for serious offenses.